HalfdanJ/halfdanjdk/content/work/lightleaks.md

 {{< vimeo 66167082 >}}

 A scattered array of fifty mirror balls reflect light from three projectors, filling a room completely with small reflections, casting patterns that fill the visitor’s peripheral vision.
-Creating a curious space that alternates between a meditative state, and an uneasy imbalance.
-An experiment in combining a found object with computer vision to create a profound and unusual experience.
-Installation created in collaboration with [Kyle McDonald](http://kylemcdonald.net/) for [Click Festival 2013](http://clickfestival.dk/)
+This creates a curious space that alternates between a meditative state, and an uneasy imbalance.
+It's an experiment in combining a found object with computer vision to create a profound and unusual experience.
+This installation was created in collaboration with [Kyle McDonald](http://kylemcdonald.net/) for [Click Festival 2013](http://clickfestival.dk/)

-Installation has been shown at [La Gaîté Lyrique](https://gaite-lyrique.net/en/capitaine-futur-and-the-extraordinary-journey) (Paris, 2014) and [Scopitone Festival](http://www.stereolux.org/scopitone-2016) (Nantes, 2015)
+This installation has been shown at [La Gaîté Lyrique](https://gaite-lyrique.net/en/capitaine-futur-and-the-extraordinary-journey) (Paris, 2014) and [Scopitone Festival](http://www.stereolux.org/scopitone-2016) (Nantes, 2015).

 Press mentions: [Creative Applications](http://www.creativeapplications.net/environment/light-leaks-filling-a-room-with-projected-light/), Holo 1 Magazine,